 January 19th, 2018

-For anyone asking themselves ‘where next?’ after Millennial Pink, Ultra Violet, Pantone’s colour of year for 2018, might be the answer.
+For anyone asking themselves ‘where next?’ after Millennial Pink, Ultra Violet, Pantone’s colour of the year for 2018, might be the answer.

 If last year’s greenery was all about reconnecting with nature and keeping your feet firmly amongst the grass, Ultra Violet asks us to turn our eyes upwards to the galaxy and to the future.
 As Leatrice Eiseman, Executive Director of the Pantone Colour Institute, explains: